The Lie You Mistook for Truth

 These are not truths.

-Most deep distortions do not begin as logical thoughts.
 They begin as emotional impressions.
-They form when you are trying to make sense of pain with limited perspective.
-They form when someone else’s fear, absence, limitation, or brokenness spills into your self-concept.
+They form when a person is trying to make sense of pain with limited perspective.
+They form when someone else’s fear, absence, limitation, harshness, or brokenness spills into your self-concept.

 A parent may have been inconsistent.